YannickBochatay/JSYG.modules/README.md

 JSYG
 ====

-modular library for both html and svg
+modular library for both html and svg.

+Not ready yet !